 Further Education Providers

-For all enquiries regarding industry placements, please contact the Education & Skills Funding Agency using this online enquiry form, or by searching gov.uk for the Industry Placements page.
+For all enquiries regarding industry placements, please contact the Education & Skills Funding Agency by visiting the industry placements page on the government website.

 DfE has contracted the National Apprenticeship Service (NAS) to provide support for employers.
 Please contact NAS on 08000 150600 or TLevelplacement@education.gov.uk.